Health Sciences Admissions Criteria

 Health science careers

-• Point systems - How program candidates are selected based on application points
+• Point systems: How program candidates are selected based on application points

 Review our health science programs' admissions criteria and follow our health science admissions steps to get started.